 “My highlight was definitely the riding, sliding around on ice obstacles was something new I´ve never done before.” – Dom Hernler

-There’s more to look forward to, because a 20-minute documentary will follow in mid-March.
+There’s more to look forward to, because a 20-minute documentary will follow.
 After that, we will all be a bit smarter about how this trip really went.
 Hats off to all involved!

 Photos: Lorenz Holder / Red Bull Content Pool